Chapter 28 - Bronze Age History of Laconia

 Tyndareus returned to Sparta from Aetolia and married Nemesis.
 [93]

-Nemesis is the name of a goddess, and although her human name is unknown, she is presumed to be the daughter of an orphaned Hippocoon.
+Nemesis is the name of a goddess, and although her human name is unknown, she is presumed to be the daughter or the granddaughter of an orphaned Hippocoon.

 Tyndareus' second wife produced Clytaemnestra, wife of Agamemnon, and Helen, wife of Menelaus.
 [94]